jedisct1/libsodium-doc/password_hashing/the_argon2i_function.md

 `sodium_munlock()` overwrites the region with zeros before unlocking it, so it doesn't have to be done before calling this function.

-Libsodium supports the Argon2id variant since version 1.0.13.
+Libsodium supports the Argon2id variant since version 1.0.13, and it became the default in algorithm in version 1.0.15.

 ## Algorithm details